Gabapentin in Brief

 Gabapentin may have a role as adjunctive agent in the treatment of

 patients with bipolar disorders when complicated by co-morbid anxiety

 Small, randomized clinical trial comparing the prophylactic efficacy

-long-term outcome of bipolar disorder 3.
+long-term effects in bipolar disorder 3.

 In small, uncontrolled, heterogeneous study gabapentin, either alone